baradm100/introduction-to-tests/README.md

 1. [Step 1](/step-1/README.md) - Init a npm project, write the code and install the testing libraries.
 1. [Step 2](/step-2/README.md) - Let's thing on how and what we should test and write pending tests.
 1. [Step 3](/step-3/README.md) - Adding setup for the tests and the finishing the tests.

+## Credit for the code

+The code we are testing is [better-times](https://github.com/baradm100/better-times), a small JavaScript library that make dates fun again created by [@baradm100](https://github.com/baradm100).